anmar000/-E-Shop-Project/README.md

 Welcome to my E-shop project!

+A simple and functional e-commerce website built with PHP, MySQL, JavaScript (AJAX), and XAMPP.
 This is a brief introduction to the project, showcasing its features and goals.
 I am looking for developers and collaborators to help me build and improve this e-commerce website.

+##Features
+Add/Remove products to/from cart
+AJAX-powered cart updates (no page reloads)
+User authentication (registration & login)
+Responsive design

+## Technologies Used
+PHP for backend logic
+MySQL for database management
+JavaScript (AJAX) for interactive features
+XAMPP for local development

 ## Watch the Introduction Video